jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - All sensitive data should be encrypted, both for network communication and data-at-rest
     - Use centralized identity access and management system, with multifactor authentication
     - Customers shouldn’t use encryption controlled by the vendor, eliminating risks to vendor-based insider threats, and supporting destruction using **cryptographic erase**: methods that permanently remove the cryptographic keys
-    -Capture diagnostic and security data from the cloud-based systems and store in your security information and event management system
+    -Capture diagnostic and security data from cloud-based systems and store in your security information and event management (SIEM) system
-    - Ensure that your cloud configuration matches or exceeds your on-premises security requirements
+    - Ensure that your cloud configuration matches or exceeds your on-premise security requirements
-    - Understand cloud vendor's security strategy
+    - Understand the cloud vendor's security strategy
     - Cloud shared responsibility:
         - Software as a Service (SaaS):
             - the vendor is responsible for all maintenance of the SaaS services